vsilaev/tascalate-instrument/README.md

     requires net.tascalate.instrument.emitter;

     // This is a canonical form, JavaAgent discussed below will add "opens" automatically
-    // so yu may skip this and use only just annotation opens net.tascalate.instrument.examples.app.controllers
+    // so yu may skip this and use just the module annotation opens net.tascalate.instrument.examples.app.controllers
        to net.tascalate.instrument.emitter;